Epping Forest: Management of the forest

 The area is thought to have been given legal status as a royal forest by Henry II in the 12th century.
 At the time, it was part of the much larger Forest of Essex, which covered nearly all of the county.
 The term "forest" was a legal term, meaning that Forest Law applied, so only the king had the right to hunt deer.
 The term did not mean the land was well wooded; the large majority of the Forest of Essex was agricultural land.

 The Forest of Essex gradually shrank in size as land was removed from Forest Law, and it was replaced by a number of much smaller forests, including Waltham Forest (which gives its name to the modern London Borough of Waltham Forest.
 Waltham Forest was a legally defined area which included the areas later known as Epping Forest and Hainault Forest; the rest of the Waltham Forest area was only lightly wooded.

-In physical terms (rather than legal terms), the forest is thought to have declined to something like its modern extent in the early 14th century (possibly long before), the Black Death reached England in 1348, leading to a huge decline in population, perhaps between a third and a half, which took away the pressure on woods and commons, leading to a very long period of stability in the area of these land uses in England.
-At that time, the forest extended slightly further south to the Romford Road in the Forest Gate area of West Ham; this is the originally Roman A118 road from Aldgate on the City of London wall to Stratford, Romford, and Colchester (and also known as the Great Essex Road).
-A coppiced woodland was on the Romford Road, called Hamfrith Wood (meaning the woodland belonging to the Ham area) until around 1700, and an area of plain called Hamfrith Waste, which lasted into the mid-1800s.
+In physical terms (rather than legal terms), the forest is thought to have declined to something like its modern extent in the early 14th century (possibly long before).
+The Black Death reached England in 1348, leading to a huge decline in population, perhaps between a third and a half, which took away the pressure on woods and commons, leading to a very long period of stability in the area of these land uses in England.
+At that time, the forest extended slightly further south to the Romford Road in the Forest Gate area of West Ham; that is, the original Roman A118 road from Aldgate on the City of London wall to Stratford, Romford, and Colchester (and also known as the Great Essex Road).
+On the Romford Road lay a coppiced woodland called Hamfrith Wood (meaning the woodland belonging to the Ham area) until around 1700, as well as an area of plain called Hamfrith Waste, which lasted into the mid-1800s.

-Most of Waltham Forest was later legally deforested (removed form Forest Law), leaving two smaller forests, Epping Forest and Hainault Forest, both of which continued to be very heavily wooded; no reduction in the physical area of woods and commons occurred.
+Most of Waltham Forest was later legally deforested (removed from Forest Law), leaving two smaller forests, Epping Forest and Hainault Forest, both of which continued to be very heavily wooded; no reduction in the physical area of woods and commons occurred.
 The name "Epping Forest" was first recorded in the 17th century.

 Although the monarch held hunting and associated rights, the land was owned by a number of local landowners.
 It was managed as a common, where landowners benefitted from certain rights, while local commoners benefitted from common rights allowing them to gather firewood and foodstuffs, to graze livestock, and turn out pigs for mast.
 The landscape was primarily a mixture of wood pasture and open plains, rather than thick woodland, and both of these land-use types were grazed by cattle.